Conditions¶

 Condition instructions allows to execute different instructions depending on contextual informations such as the user age, an input form value, ...

-These conditions are described using a very common syntax across programming languages, not so difficult to use but still very powerful.
+These conditions are described using a very common expression syntax across programming languages, not so difficult to use but still very powerful.

 Variables can be used in most parts of conditions.